Javonte Green: Boston Celtics (2019–2021)

 Green was invited to play in the 2019 NBA Summer League as a member of the Boston Celtics roster.
 He played in all five of the Celtics' games and averaged 10.8 points, 4.8 rebounds, 2.8 assists, and 1.8 steals.
 On July 25, 2019, the Celtics signed Green to a two-year contract with a partially guaranteed salary for the first season.
 After averaging 9.3 points (on 80% shooting) and 4.0 rebounds in 14.1 minutes played per game in the preseason, Green was named to the Celtics final roster going into the 2019–20 season.
 Green made his NBA debut on October 25, 2019, against the Toronto Raptors, playing the last five seconds of the first half as a defensive replacement in a 112–106 win.
 The appearance made him the first former Radford player to play in an NBA game.
 Green scored his first career points on November 7, 2019, against the Charlotte Hornets, finishing the game with 12 points on 5-of-9 shooting in a 108–87 win.
 Green made his first NBA start on February 3, 2020, against the Atlanta Hawks, grabbing three rebounds with one assist and no points in 18 minutes played.
 On August 25, 2020, Green underwent successful arthroscopic procedure in repairing a small meniscal tear in his right knee and missed the postseason.
 His son was born the next day, August 26, 2020.

 Chicago Bulls (2021–2023)

 On March 25, 2021, Green was traded to the Chicago Bulls in a three-team trade involving the Washington Wizards.
-On August 19, 2021, the Chicago Bulls announced that they had re-signed Green.
+On August 19, 2021, the Bulls announced that they had re-signed Green.
 Green underwent an arthroscopic debridement to remedy a bone bruise in his right knee on January 11, 2023.
 He returned to the Bulls for limited minutes starting March 20, but only played in four remaining games.
+During this first stint with the Bulls, Green became a fan favourite, known for his athleticism and good defence.
+His popularity amongst fans also led Green to being a subject in a phrase from then-Bulls' commentator, Stacey King, who would exclaim after a good defensive play, "there's five Javonte's out there!".